rakutentech/ios-miniapp/DEV.md

 [BitRise](https://app.bitrise.io/app/bddaf16e1f0fc0d6) is used for building and testing the project for every pull request.
 It is also used for publishing the SDK and Sample App.

-Note that two Sample App builds are created on merge to master or during a release:
+Note that two Sample App are built on CI and then uploaded with symbols to App Center on merge to master or during a release:
-- One build for the iOS Simulator (built on CI and then uploaded to App Center - App Center does not support building for the Simulator target)
+- One build for the iOS Simulator
-- One build for iOS Devices (built directly on App Center in order to keep the certificate and provisioning profile secret)
+- One build for iOS Devices (can be triggered manually directly on App Center if needed)

 ### Merge to Master